conorc470/intermittent-fasting-calculator/README.md

 # intermittent-fasting-calculator
-'Eating all meals within 8-10 hours holds the fountain of health.'
+'Eating all meals within 8-10 hours (max 12) holds the fountain of health.'

 Calculate your eating window with this intermittent fasting calculator, created using HTml, CSS, and Javascript.